 Jade Ewen’s emotional song, co-written and accompanied by musical mogul Andrew Lloyd Webber, saw our Eurovision luck turn around.
 Coming in fifth, sentimental hit It’s My Time is our biggest success of recent years.

 Jade has since gone on to be a member of girl band Sugarbabes and compete in ITV’s diving competition Splash!
 Oh, the dizzying heights of celebrity…

 Put four former heartthrobs and European chart favourites into the Eurovision Song Contest and you’re guaranteed success, yeah?

 Well, it turns out, no. They may have sang the words “I know, I can.
 I know I can” but they shouldn’t have been so sure of themselves.

 Blue’s bland 2011 entry wasn’t a total failure though, they did come in 11th with a very decent 100 points.
 We just had such high hopes for the foursome… Maybe those semi-naked images of the aging pop stars at the start put off voters?

-The Eurovision Song Contest is on Saturday 10 May at 8:00pm on BBC1
+The Eurovision Song Contest is on tonight at 8:00pm on BBC1

 Sign up to the Radio Times newsletter for the latest TV and entertainment news